 More generally, this endeavor reflects the power of innovation discourses in the humanitarian sector, as well as the sector’s increasingly enthusiastic embrace of technology without full appreciation of its risks - despite increasing calls for data responsibility and ‘doing no harm’ by various humanitarian actors.
 WFP’s CIO Enrica Porcari described her organization as being on a “very aggressive digital transformation journey” and said WFP had a “moral imperative to leverage technology to achieve efficiencies”.
 Such a view is difficult to reconcile with other perspectives from the sector, including the International Committee of the Red Cross, which acknowledge the risks associated with the use of digital technology and who understand that aggressive digital transformation most likely means doing harm to beneficiaries.

-We encourage WFP to disclose as much information as possible about the partnership with Palantir, including for example the basis of the cost-savings analysis from the pilot project on food procurement in Iraq that has been used to justify the latest $45 million contract, as well as more information on how the program is expected operate.
+We encourage WFP to disclose as much information as possible about the partnership with Palantir, including for example the basis of the cost-savings analysis from the pilot project on food procurement in Iraq that has been used to justify the partnership (valued at $45 million), as well as more information on how the program is expected operate.
 More transparency about the deal would no doubt serve the public interest and allow for a more open and informed debate about the role of companies like Palantir in humanitarian operations, as well as the potential risks to beneficiaries of WFP aid.

 Update: WFP has released a statement on the partnership with Palantir outlining additional details.